Diving the Blue Hole

 Scuba diving back to the shallow rim of the Blue Hole to off-gas, divers will discover a beautiful dive site teeming with life.
 The diameter of the circular reef reaches nearly 1,000 feet across and sections of coral can actually break the surface of the water on low tide.
 Because of the depths needed at this dive site, bottom time is typically shorter for most divers.

-BEST TIME TO DIVE THE BLUE HOLE OF BELIZE
+BEST TIME TO GO TO BELIZE TO DIVE THE BLUE HOLE

 Scuba diving in Belize is fairly predictable.
 The Blue Hole temperature maintains a steady 76 degrees at 130 ft depth and hardly every varies.
 Shortie wetsuits are common among divers or 3mm full wetsuit for those a bit more susceptible to cold.
 April to June is regarded at the best season for scuba diving in Belize.
 June to November is generally considered the rainy season, although more than a few days of consecutive rain would be quite rare.
 The rains do not affect visibility of offshore dive sites, although the surface conditions can be less than favorable.